Ada-Audio/audio_wavefiles/README.md

 Introduction
 ------------

-This Package contains a Wavefile Reader & Writer written in Ada 2012.
+This Library contains a Wavefile Reader & Writer written in Ada 2012.
 It supports reading and writing of wavefiles, including the following features:

 - Mono, stereo and multichannel audio.